Asbestos Exposure Lawyers

 The companies that manufactured products containing asbestos were aware of the dangers of asbestos as early as the 1940s.
 Although these companies knew that the products they manufactured would cause workers to develop these potentially fatal diseases, they did not warn the workers of the dangers.
 Instead, these companies chose to conceal the asbestos hazard and continue to profit from their products.

-Harrison Davis Asbestos Exposure Lawyers have been representing workers who were injured as a result of exposure to asbestos for more than 10 years.
+The Harrison Davis trial lawyers specializing in asbestos exposure have been representing workers who were injured as a result of asbestos exposure for well over a decade.
 Our clients worked in a variety of industries, including shipyards, paper mills, steel mills, and pipe foundries.

 Contact Our Experienced Asbestos Exposure Lawyers

-For additional information about asbestos lung damage, or to discuss your injury claim with an experienced Texas Asbestos Damage Lawyer who is familiar with handling asbestos damage claims, please call us at 800-460-2756 (toll free), if you prefer, you can fill out our intake form and we will contact you.
+For additional information about asbestos lung damage, or to discuss your injury claim with an experienced Texas trial lawyer specializing in asbestos damage claims, please call us at 800-460-2756 (toll free).
+If you prefer, you can fill out our online intake form and we will contact you.
 The consultation is free; the advice priceless.